FAQs Regarding SARS-CoV-2 Vaccine

 This has yet to be determined and is currently under study.
-The main focus of the Pfizer and Moderna studies was on determining whether the vaccines protected from getting symptomatic COVID-19 (i.e. getting sick with COVID-19).
+The main focus of the vaccine studies was on determining whether they protected from getting symptomatic COVID-19 (i.e. getting sick with COVID-19).

 It has been shown that people can get infected by the coronavirus but not show any symptoms, which is known as asymptomatic infection.
 These individuals can still transmit the virus to others.
 Research is under way to determine whether the vaccines will prevent asymptomatic infection and therefore reduce the risk of transmission from someone who has asymptomatic infection to others.
 Until this is determined, it is critically important for everyone to get vaccinated to protect themselves and to continue practicing protective behaviors, including wearing a face covering/mask and physical distancing, to protect themselves and others from catching and transmitting the virus.

-Yes, both the Pfizer and Moderna trials included groups who are at high risk for COVID-19, including those who are 65 years and older, have underlying medical conditions (such as diabetes, high blood pressure, obesity), among others.
-About 30% of the participants in both the Pfizer and the Moderna vaccine studies were African American/ Black or Latinx.
-Across all groups, both studies found the vaccines to be safe and effective.
+Yes, the trials included groups who are at high risk for COVID-19, including those who are 65 years and older, have underlying medical conditions (such as diabetes, high blood pressure, obesity), among others.

-The duration of protection from COVID-19 provided by these two vaccines is not known as of yet.
+The duration of protection from COVID-19 provided by these three vaccines is not known as of yet.
 Researchers will continue to monitor study participants to determine the duration of protection.

 The Pfizer and Moderna vaccine studies found that two doses were needed to optimize the immune response and provide the best protection from COVID-19.
 Therefore, the 2-dose regimen is strongly recommended and will be necessary for documentation of full vaccination.